 In our Disney’s Mulan’s Best Easter Eggs, we’re taking a look at the best easter eggs, references and cameos in Disney’s iconic 1998 animated feature film.
-If we missed your favourite Mulan Easter Egg, or you want us to do another Disney Easter eggs video, let us know in the comments below…
+If we missed your favourite Mulan Easter Egg, or you want us to do another Disney Easter eggs post, let us know in the comments below…

 Disney Animators in the Temple